BSP Setup

 Requirements

-For Yocto a Linux host machine with the below mentioned host packages is needed.
+For Yocto a Linux host machine is needed.

 Hint